-The Foundation provides bursaries through a small number of UK universities to talented aspiring students from disadvantaged backgrounds wishing to study for an accountancy degree.
-In 2015 we have bursaries with the universities and business schools of Cardiff, Leeds, Nottingham, CASS Business School x 2, Manchester x 2, Warwick, Glasgow and Queens in Belfast.
+The Foundation provides bursaries through a number of UK universities to talented and aspiring students from financially disadvantaged backgrounds wishing to study for an accountancy degree.
+Our current bursaries run with the universities and business schools of Cardiff, Leeds, Nottingham, CASS, Manchester, Warwick, Glasgow, Bristol, Bournemouth, Liverpool, Lancaster, Durham and with Queens in Belfast.

 Designed by John Belcher in the Italian renaissance style in 1890, Chartered Accountants’ Hall is a listed architectural landmark.
 It is not only a place of historic and architectural interest, but a symbol of the continuity and relevance of one of the longest established professions in the world.
 It is a working building that reflects the position of the ICAEW as a world-leading body.
-The conservation and preservation of our historic home for the benefit of current and future members is therefore a duty we take seriously.
+The conservation and preservation of our historic home for the benefit of current and future members is a duty we take seriously.

+The LIS is the custodian of over 3,000 archived rare books on accounting.
+Spanning six centuries, these volumes are the result of over 100 years of careful collection and include Pacioli’s “Summa di arithmetica”.
 Written in 1494 it is the earliest known treatise on double-entry book-keeping.
 Another highlight is the earliest extant original text on accounting in the English language called “The maner and Fourme how to keep a perfecte reconying…" written by Peele in 1553.

 The Foundation aims to fund specialist projects such as cataloguing these rare archives and making them available online.
 This would provide accounting professionals, academics and the public with unique access to valuable historic information relating to the development of accounting and commerce.